sandstorm/UserManagement/README.md

 # Sandstorm.UserManagement Neos / Flow Package

 ## Features
-This package provides models for users and basic mechanisms for Login/Logout, User activation and password reset.
-(TODO: Write some more on features)
+This package works in Neos CMS and Flow and provides the following functionalities:

+* Registration of (frontend) users via a registration form
+* Sending out an e-mail for account confirmation
+* Login of registered (frontend) users via a login form
+* "Forgotten password" with password reset e-mail

 # How to use